varnish/Varnish-Book/varnish_book.rst

 	   [data]

-   - A HTTP response contains the HTTP versions, response code(e.g: 200)  and response message (e.g: OK).
+   - An HTTP response contains the HTTP versions, a status code (e.g: 200) and a reason (e.g: OK)
    - CRLF as line separator
    - A number of headers
-   - Headers are terminated with a blank line.
+   - Headers are terminated with a blank line
    - Optional response body

    .. container:: handout